thruflo/ntorque/README.md

   to `36`
 * `NTORQUE_REQUEUE_INTERVAL`: how often, in seconds, to poll the database for tasks to requeue -- defaults to 5
+* `NTORQUE_TRANSIENT_REQUEST_ERRORS`: 4xx errors which ntorque should retry -- defaults to '408,423,429,449'

 Deployment: